 Each feature or object class has two fields with identifiers.
 Both are integers.
-The OBJECTID field is an internal identifier, used only for the management within the geodatabase.
-It is automatically set by the database upon insert.
+The OBJECTID field is an internal identifier, used only for management in the geodatabase.
+It's automatically set by the database upon insert.
 The IFCID field is the identifier used in foreign key relationships.
 It must be set upon insert into the database by the transformation process adding data to the geodatabase.
-It must be unique for the feature and object class within the geodatabase and for the INSPIRE spatial object type.
+It must be unique for the feature and object class in the geodatabase and for the INSPIRE spatial object type.

 Attributes of an INSPIRE spatial object type with a maximum multiplicity greater than one are converted into their own object class.
 The attribute values are associated with the spatial object through foreign key references (RID field) to the associated feature or object class (IFCID field).
 Only by using this mechanism is it possible to have a general representation of multiple attribute values in a geodatabase.

 The attribute name of the INSPIRE AdministrativeUnits::AdministrativeUnit spatial object type is converted to the auAdmUnitS_name object class.
 The object class contains all information from the value data type of the attribute.
-In addition, it contains the RID field that references the entry in the auAdmUnitS feature class that the name belongs to.
+In addition, it contains the RID field that references the entry in the auAdmUnitS feature class to which the name belongs.

 The legalStatus attribute of the INSPIRE spatial object type AdministrativeUnits::AdministrativeBoundary is converted to the legalStatus field.
 It contains a value from the enumeration, for example, agreed.